 Having left that role to raise my two boys, I subsequently became a director of Aspect in 2015 – providing support with business development and planning.
 Doing a good job and caring about the outcome is what really motivates me.
 I love to get the best from people – and that includes the team here.
 My personal motto is ‘to be the best you can be’ – and when you commit to doing something – give it 100%.

-Since starting my career in a small PR agency over a decade ago, I’ve been lucky enough to work in a range of corporate communications in the energy sector with oil and gas companies, government regulators, energy technology companies and in economic development organisations across digital, food, drink and agriculture.
+Since starting my career in a small PR agency more than 15 years ago, I’ve been lucky enough to work in a range of corporate communications in the energy sector with oil and gas companies, government regulators, energy technology companies and in economic development organisations across digital, food, drink and agriculture.

 With Aspect, I’ve returned to a consultancy environment bringing with me a broad range of experience in strategic communication, issues management and media relations.
 The dynamic we’re creating here at Aspect is pretty unique; with lots of senior level engagement in industry and government across a range of sectors.

 I like to build strong relationships and make things happen – both core foundations at Aspect.
 Our clients trust us to understand their strategy, tackle complex challenges and deliver rapid results.

 We’re building a very strong team – both staff and associates.
 People who are very good at what they do – which means I’m constantly developing while growing a business that is delivering for our clients.

 Faced with the choice of studying Engineering or Management, I opted for the latter and now have over 15 years’ experience in marketing, communication and media relations.

 I’ve held a variety of in-house and agency roles predominantly in the energy sector and across both public and private sectors.
-This combination of client and agency experience is proving invaluable in my current role.
+This combination of client and agency experience is invaluable in my role as Communication Director.